release-it/release-it/docs/github-releases.md

 By default, the output of `git.changelog` is used for the GitHub release notes.
 This is the printed `Changelog: ...` when release-it boots.
 This can be overridden with the `github.releaseNotes` option to customize the release notes for the GitHub release.
-This script will run just before the actual GitHub release itself.
+This will be invoked just before the actual GitHub release itself.

+The value can either be a string or a function but a function is only supported when configuring release-it using `.release-it.js` or `.release-it.cjs` file.

+When the value is a string, it's executed as a shell script.
 Make sure it outputs to `stdout`.
 An example:

 ```json